gerwitz/hgc-v11/source/library/index.html.md

 ---
-title: Library
+title: Conservatory
 ---

-This is my conservatory for reference.
-There isn't much here yet.
+This is my personal library for reference.

 - [Public Records](records/)
 - [Travelogue](travel.html)